Stevie Ray: Semi-retirement (2005–2017)

 In 2005, Stevie Ray and Booker T opened the "Booker T and Stevie Ray Pro Wrestling Academy" in Houston, Texas.
 In April 2013, Stevie Ray inducted Booker T into the WWE Hall of Fame.
 On February 21, 2015, Booker T and Stevie Ray reunited as Harlem Heat for one last match at Booker T's promotion, Reality of Wrestling's "The Final Heat" event, where they defeated the Heavenly Bodies for the ROW Tag Team Championship.
 On March 14, the titles were vacated.
 On May 16, 2015, Ray won the WildKat Heavyweight Championship defeating Shane Taylor.
-He dropped to title back to Taylor on November 14, 2015.
+He dropped the title back to Taylor on November 14, 2015.
 In 2015 Ray was added to WWE 2K16 as DLC.
 On March 30, 2016, Stevie Ray debuted a new weekly radio talk show, Straight Shooting with Stevie Ray which airs on KCOH radio 92.9 FM HD2 every Wednesday.
 He is also the host of the podcast Stand Up for Greatness.
 Ray's last match was at Reality of Wrestling on August 12, 2017, teaming with Abel Andrew Jackson as they lost to Ernest Miller and Ryan Davidson.